benstafford/rrobots/readme.txt

 (e.g. move_to, fire_at and so on)

 Some words of explanation: The gun is mounted on the body, if you turn the body the gun will follow.
-In a simmilar way the radar is mounted on the gun.
+In a similar way the radar is mounted on the gun.
 The radar scans everything it sweeps over in a single tick (100 degrees if you turn your body, gun and radar in the same direction) but will report only the distance of scanned robots, not the angle.
-If you want more precission you have to turn your radar slower.
+If you want more precision you have to turn your radar slower.

 RRobots is implemented in pure ruby using a tk ui and should run on all platforms that have ruby and tk. (until now it's tested on windows, OS X